JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Viewing the API documentation

-Point your browser at localhost:10010/docs
+Point your browser at localhost:<listenPort>/docs

+where `listenPort` is the port set in the config file.